Summer 2020 will start on Monday, June 28th, and ends on Friday, August 20th. The buses pull into camp between 8:55 and 9:10.

 Our head staff consists of a mixture of teachers, guidance counselors, and school psychologists and come to us with a wealth of childcare experience.

 Each applicant must undergo a rigorous one-on-one interview with the Director.

-Staff members must have excellent references, impressive experience working with children and a willingness to dedicate their summer to the care and supervision or our campers.
+Staff members must have excellent references, impressive experience working with children, and a willingness to dedicate their summer to the care and supervision of our campers.
 In addition, we conduct extensive background checks in the form of CORI and SORI reporting.